 By looking at the distances between the chosen aperture values on the scale, we get a good idea of the depth-of-field.
 If the depth-of-field does not cover the distances we desire, change the focus point on the scale and or aperture settings until it does.

-And if your depth-of-field is maximised, it is possible with mostly wide angle and standard focal lengths for a given format, to get results where very close to the camera up to infinity is sharp.
+And if your depth-of-field is maximised, it is possible with mostly wide angle and standard focal lengths for a given format, to get results where sharpness appears very close to the camera, up to infinity.
 This is called the ‘hyper focal distance’ technique.
 In the past landscape shooters used it often.

 Far quicker with little practice than it takes to read and understand, or mess about with single or super doper multi point AF options sometimes.
 And it leaves you with a feeling that you have just taken a picture:).